bcit-ltc/infrastructure-documentation/docs/2_infrastructure/infrastructure-details.md

 ## VM (Node) Roles

+RKE2 is deployed on nodes destined to be Kubernetes members using the [rke2-ansible playbook](https://github.com/rancherfederal/rke2-ansible), and the configuration files are located in the [VM Node Configuration](https://issues.ltc.bcit.ca/ltc-infrastructure/vm-node-configuration) project.

 The `ansible-rke2` collection is used to configure and provision the kubernetes clusters.
 See the `ansible-rke2/inventory` folder for a list of the current nodes, categorized by cluster.

 * See the [RKE2 documentation](https://docs.rke2.io/).

+After deploying RKE2, Rancher is installed via Helm using the Helm chart found in the [Rancher](https://issues.ltc.bcit.ca/ltc-infrastructure/rancher) project.

+* See the [helm-install-rancher](helm-install-rancher) `values.yaml` file which is deployed using Terraform

 ### Manager nodes